The Bankrate promise

 3. Assess your qualifications

-Typically, lenders will look at the length of time you’ve been in business, your business credit score and business revenue to decide if you qualify.
+When it comes to equipment financing, lenders will typically look at the length of time you’ve been in business, your business credit score and business revenue to decide if you qualify.
 You can usually expect lenders to look for these qualifications in businesses:

 - Length of time in business: Usually, at least 2 years (though some work with startups)